Angewandte Chemie International Edition

 Communications that are "very important" in the opinion of at least two referees are denoted as being a VIP (very important paper) upon publication.
 If a third referee´s report is however received that does note judge the work to be "very important" or "highly important", the communication does not receive this VIP status.

-Please be considerate to our many readers for whom English is a foreign language—use a simple, clear style and avoid jargon.
+Authors are asked to make their manuscripts suitable for a heterogeneous readership—please use a clear style and avoid jargon.
+In some cases, it might be helpful for manuscripts to be checked by a third party, such as Wiley English Language Editing Services.
 Communications submitted in English to Angewandte Chemie will be printed in German only when an author provides a translation, perhaps from a current or former postdoc, or gives specific reasons for wishing to have the article appear in German.
 In all other cases the Communication will appear in English in both editions of the journal.